atia66/runner-edge-/README.md

 # Runner Edge

 Runner Edge is a custom deep learning framework built in C++ with a Python interface.
-It captures essential features of popular libraries like PyTorch, focusing on high performance and acceptable time complexity.
+It captures essential features of popular libraries like PyTorch, focusing on high performance and acceptable time complexity, used for computer vision and CNN till now.

 ## Key Features